 As of 2021, the overall median real estate tax rate in Virginia was $0.96 per $100 of assessed taxable value.

-In 2021, Glenn Youngkin became the first Republican to win the governor's race since 2009, with his party also winning the races for lieutenant governor and attorney general and gaining seven seats in the House of Delegates.
+In 2021, Glenn Youngkin became the first Republican to win the governor's race since 2009.
+His party also won the races for lieutenant governor and attorney general and gained seven seats in the House of Delegates.

 In 2021, the state made community college free for most low- and middle-income students.